Jin Dajian

-Jin Dajian is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Jade Armed Craftsman", he ranks 66th among the 108 Stars of Destiny and 30th among the 72 Earthly Fiends.
+Jin Dajian is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Jade Armed Craftsman", he ranks 66th among the 108 Heroes and 30th among the 72 Earthly Fiends.

 Background

-Jin Dajian is an engraver from Jizhou (濟州; around present-day Jining and Heze, Shandong) whose exquisite skill in carving seals, stone tablets and designs on jade earns him the nickname "Jade Armed Craftsman".
-He has known Wu Yong of Liangshan before the latter joins the stronghold.
+Originally from Jizhou (濟州; around present-day Jining and Heze, Shandong), Jin Dajian is nicknamed "Jade Armed Craftsman" for his skill in carving seals, stone tablets, and exquisite designs on jade.